DheerajKumarReddyKotha/Spring/Spring/read.md

-package com.asura.spring;

-import org.springframework.context.annotation.PropertySource;
-import org.springframework.context.support.ClassPathXmlApplicationContext;

-public class SpringApp {

-	public static void main(String[] args) {
-		//load spring configuration file

-		ClassPathXmlApplicationContext context = new ClassPathXmlApplicationContext("applicationContext.xml");

-		//retrieve bean from spring container
-		Coach baseBallCoach = context.getBean("baseBallCoach",Coach.class); //Coach interface is specified so that spring will cast the object for you.

-		//call methods on the bean
-		System.out.println(baseBallCoach.getDailyWorkout());

-		System.out.println(baseBallCoach.getDailyFortune());

-		Coach trackCoach = context.getBean("trackCoach", Coach.class);

-		System.out.println(trackCoach.getDailyWorkout());
-		System.out.println(trackCoach.getDailyFortune());

-		CricketCoach cricketCoach = context.getBean("cricketCoach",CricketCoach.class);

-		System.out.println(cricketCoach.getDailyWorkout());
-		System.out.println(cricketCoach.getDailyFortune());
-		System.out.println(cricketCoach.getEmailAddress());
-		System.out.println(cricketCoach.getTeam());

-		//Scope:Prototype test
-		BaseballCoach baseBallCoachOne = context.getBean("baseBallCoach",BaseballCoach.class);
-		BaseballCoach baseBallCoachTwo = context.getBean("baseBallCoach",BaseballCoach.class);

-		Boolean result = (baseBallCoachOne == baseBallCoachTwo);
-		System.out.println(result);

-		System.out.println("\n Memory Location for baseBallCoachOne: "+baseBallCoachOne);
-		System.out.println("\n Memory Location for baseBallCoachTwo: "+baseBallCoachTwo);

-		//Annotation based TennisCoach class
-		Coach theTennisCoach = context.getBean("tennisCoach", Coach.class);

-		System.out.println(theTennisCoach.getDailyWorkout());
-		System.out.println(theTennisCoach.getDailyFortune());

-		//close context.
-		context.close();
-	}

-}

-/*
+SPRING FRAMEWORK

-What is Spring?
+1. What is Spring?
 a) It is a framework, accurately it is a light weight framework.
 b) It is also known as framework of frameworks as it provides support to various other frameworks like JSF,EJB,HIBERNATE,STRUTS etc.

-What is a Spring Bean?
+2. What is a Spring Bean?
 It is simply a java object.
 When java objects are created by spring container, the spring refers to them as "Spring Beans".

-What are the different modules available in Spring Framework?
+3. What are the different modules available in Spring Framework?
 	1. Spring Core Container
 		a) Core - This module provides support for IOC and Dependency Injection features.
 		b) Beans - This module provides support for IOC and Dependency Injection features.
 		c) Context - This module supports internationalization (I18N), EJB, JMS, Basic Remoting.
 		d) Expression Language - It is an extension to the EL defined in JSP.
 It provides support to setting and getting property values, method invocation, accessing collections and indexers, named variables, logical and arithmetic operators, retrieval of objects by name etc.
 	2. Aspect Oriented Programming - These modules support aspect oriented programming implementation where 	you can use Advices, Pointcuts etc. to decouple the code.
 	3. Aspects - The aspects module provides support to integration with AspectJ.
 	4. Instrumentation - The instrumentation module provides support to class instrumentation and 	classloader implementations.
 	5. Data Access/Integration - These modules basically provide support to interact with the database. a)JDBC
 	b) ORM
 	c) JMS
 	d) OXM
 	e) Transactions
 	6. WEB - These modules provide support to create web application.
 	a) web
 	b) Servlet
 	c) Portlet
 	d) Struts
 	7. Test - This layer provides support for JUnit and TestNG.

-What is Inversion Of Control container?
+4. What is Inversion Of Control container?
 	a) It is responsible to instantiate, configure and assemble the objects.
 	b) It gets information from XML File.
-c) The main tasks performed by IOC Containers are i) instantiate the application class
-												 ii) configure the object
+	c) The main tasks performed by IOC Containers are i) instantiate the application class ii) configure the object
 												 iii) assemble dependencies between objects Step 1: Instantiating a Spring Container